Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - console.log in functions cannot be captured, we need a concrete output i.e. return
 - also, stops the operation

+### Function Expressions
+- we can store a function within a variable
+- functions are just treated like other values

+### Higher Order Functions
+- functions that accept other functions as arguement
+- functions that return functions

+## Scoping

 ### Function Scope
-- for example variables defined within a function is only accessible within that function
+- variables defined within a function is only accessible within that function

+### Block Scope
+- variables defined within a block {} is only accessible within that block

+### Lexical Scope
+- nested functions have access to its parent function's elements, but not vice versa

 ## Syntaxes